compuphase/makedepend/readme.md

 In the example above, from the top there are the definitions of `CFLAGS` and of lists of object files for various modules.
 It is common to list the object files, because these are the dependencies of the linker command.
-Following that, are `vpath` definitions, indicating where `make` will search for the C files (this example assumes GNU make, the syntax may be different for other make utilities).
+Following that, are `vpath` definitions, indicating where Make will search for the C files (this example assumes GNU Make, the syntax may be different for other Make utilities).

 The `depend` target is declared as "phony" for good measure (as it is not a target that will exist as a file).
-The dependencies of the `depend` target are the three lists with the object files, excapt that the extension `.o` is replaced by `.c`.
+The dependencies of the `depend` target are the three lists with the object files, except that the extension `.o` is replaced by `.c`.
 This enables you to use the automatic macro `$^` (for "all sources") on the `makedepend` command line.
-When `make` builds the file list for `$^`, it looks through the `vpath` directories for the files, and it will add the directories to the files where applicable.
+When Make builds the file list for `$^`, it looks through the `vpath` directories for the files, and it will add the directories to the files where applicable.
 For example, if `bootLPC11Uxx.c` is found in `./startup/cmsis/`, the full path `./startup/cmsis/bootLPC11Uxx.c` is included